 This course meets the requirement of the performance and documentation of the minimum 50 full-body sessions.
 Students will demonstrate and apply all previously learned techniques including use of client intake information, knowledge of massage therapy contraindications and skills in charting for each client.
 Must earn a grade of "C" or better in this course.
-(Prerequisite(s): MASS 1400 with a grade of "C" or better and concurrent enrollment in MASS 1422) 4C/0/4/0
+(Prerequisite(s): MASS 1400 and MASS 1422 with a grade of "C") 4C/0/0/4